Paragraph

 Campaigning

-Shortly before the elections, political parties will unveil their plans in their party manifestos.
+Shortly before the elections, political parties present their plans in their party manifestos.
 Politicians take to the streets to discuss their goals with the citizens.
-Throughout the election campaign they seek publicity for their party.
-They explain what their party wants and how they intend to achieve their goals.
-Political leaders enter into debate with each other on television, in public meetings and in schools.
+Throughout the election campaign they...

 Voting